marlongd/WebLearn/README.md

 # WebLearn
 Learning ASP.NET
 <h2>Dating APP:</h2>
-<p>Build a video rental store using ASP.NET Web API using RESTful syntax.
+<p>Build a dating App using ASP.NET Web API using RESTful syntax.
 for the front end Angular was used to communicate with the API</p>